-The no-prep way: Dump out all your change on the table (or on the floor, like I did) and have kids sort it.
+- The no-prep way: Dump out all your change on the table, or on the floor, like I did.
+Then ask your kids to sort the coins.
+See below for ideas of different modes of sorting.

-The low-prep way: On a large piece of paper draw circles and label them with coin values and names.
+- The very-very, low-prep way: On a large piece of paper draw circles and label them with coin values and names.
 Kids sort coins accordingly.
 (See photo above.)

 - By coin value.
 Pennies, dimes, etc.